2 min read

 How a Patient Incident Report Helps Manage Risk

 Collecting and analyzing the data from a patient incident report is crucial for preventing future incidents and improving patient safety.
-Incident reporting:
+Effective incident reporting:

 • Increases transparency